Character Creation #

 -

-Rank your Skills.
-From the list of nine default skills, select one to have 5✦, two to have 4✦, three to have 3✦, two to have 2✦, and one to have 1✦.
+Rank your Stats.
+From the list of nine default stats, select one to have 5✦, two to have 4✦, three to have 3✦, two to have 2✦, and one to have 1✦.
 Fill in the appropriate number of stars for each on your character sheet.
 You cannot upgrade or change these values in the future, so make sure you’re happy with them.

-- One of the nine skills is an intentionally blank field.
-The GM can determine what this skill is to accommodate the setting.
-Ask the GM what skill they have selected and write it on the blank skill field on your sheet.
+- One of the nine stats is an intentionally blank field.
+The GM can determine what this stat is to accommodate the setting.
+Ask the GM what stat they have selected and write it on the blank stat field on your sheet.

 -

 Create Tags.
 Tags are narrative details about your character, each with a level from 1✦ to 5✦, that can provide a bonus to your rolls.
-The following are the three types of tags.
+Create four tags with 3✦, four tags with 2✦, and four tags with 1✦.
+For example, tags can be the following:

 -

-Create Traits.
-In the Traits section, write six tags representing who your character is and what forms their identity.
-Example traits include
+Tags can represent who your character is and what forms their identity.
+For example,

 Scientist